 The best way to treat your child and improve the speech ability is by treating the underlying disease conditions.

 Speech therapy helps to overcome the problems of stuttering and lisping.
-In this therapy, your child will be given speech and language test which will help the therapist to diagnose, understand, and treat the problem.
+In this therapy, your child will be given speech and language test which will help the therapist to diagnose, understand, and treat the problem, read more at curry supply co.
 Speech therapist will try to sing some rhymes or poems and read repetitive books which will improve the vocabulary speech.
 Sign language is taught which supports the child to say few words to avoid frustration.

 - Speech therapy helps children who have trouble in pronouncing letters, syllables.
 It includes coordination exercises which enable the speech muscles to strengthen and speech therapist will guide your child showing them the proper placement of lips and tongue.